Soft-Minimum and Soft-Maximum Barrier Functions for Safety with Actuation Constraints: Introduction

 Another approach to address safety with actuator constraints is to use a prediction of the system trajectories into the future to obtain a control forward invariant subset of $\SSS_\rms$.
-For example,~\cite{squires2018constructive} uses the trajectory under a backup control to address safety with actuator constraints.
+For example,~\cite{squires2018constructive} uses the trajectory under a backup control.
 However,~\cite{squires2018constructive} uses an infinite time horizon prediction, which limits applicability.
 In contrast,~\cite{gurrietScalableSafety2020,chen2020guaranteed} determine a control forward invariant subset of $\SSS_\rms$ from a BF constructed from a finite-horizon prediction under a backup control.
-This BF uses the minimum function; thus, it is not continuously differentiable and cannot be used directly to form a BF-based constraint for real-time optimization.
-Instead,~\cite{gurrietScalableSafety2020,chen2020guaranteed} replace the original BF by a finite number of continuously differentiable BFs---each of which are used to form BF-based constraints for real-time optimization.
-However, the number of substitute BFs (and thus optimization constraints) increases as the prediction horizon increases.
-Also, the multiple BF-based constraints can be conservative.
-Finally, it is worth noting that~\cite{gurrietScalableSafety2020,chen2020guaranteed} do not guarantee feasibility of these multiple BF-based constraints.
-Related approaches are given in~\cite{xu2022feasibility, xiao2022sufficient, singletary2022onboard,singletary2022safe}.
+This BF uses the minimum function, which is not continuously differentiable and cannot be used directly to form a BF constraint for real-time optimization.
+Thus,~\cite{gurrietScalableSafety2020,chen2020guaranteed} replace the original BF by a finite number of continuously differentiable BFs.
+However, the number of substitute BFs (and thus optimization constraints) increases as the prediction horizon increases, and these multiple BF constraints can be conservative.
+It is also worth noting that~\cite{gurrietScalableSafety2020,chen2020guaranteed} do not guarantee feasibility of the optimization with these multiple BF constraints.
+Related approaches are in~\cite{xiao2022sufficient, singletary2022onboard,singletary2022safe}.